sslab-gatech/portal/note_rmm_xlat.md

 After the update, it first updates the granule of the new RTT page to GRANULE_STATE_RTT because it will be used as RTT page!
-Also, it sets up flag on the rtt_addr which is the physical address of the RTT to indicate that this page is used as s2tte table in which level, not entry.
+Also, it sets up flag on the rtt_addr which is the physical address of the RTT to indicate that this page is used as s2tte table in what level, not entry.
 Finally it updates the parent_s2tt so that the next level RTT connection can be established.